$47.99 $72.99 Buy It Now

 It is important for landlords to follow the notification requirements outlined in the lease agreement or local rental laws.
 Failure to provide adequate notification could lead to legal issues and potential conflicts with tenants.

-See also How to outside mount outdoor security camera
+See also How to mount a security camera to a tree

 Alternative Security Measures